Frequently Asked Questions

 Starting in mid-August, parents will be called and provided an 24-hour opportunity to accept or decline an invitation to be assigned to a school from a wait list.
 Staff call parent/guardians of students on wait lists through the end of September, and once again for one week following the first and second marking periods.
 Parent/guardians must respond to this wait list call in order for the student's transfer to occur.
 All wait lists for the current school year expire at the end of January.

-*If you are content with your child's assigned school and wish to prevent an automatic transfer, please contact a Family Resource Center to have your child's name removed from a wait list.
+*If you are content with your child's assigned school and wish to prevent an automatic transfer, please contact a BPS Welcome Center to have your child's name removed from a wait list.

-After you've received your assignment notice, you may return to an FRC to make new school choices even if your child was assigned to a school you ranked.
+After you've received your assignment notice, you may return to a Welcome Center to make new school choices even if your child was assigned to a school you ranked.
 However, we cannot guarantee that the new school(s) you choose will have available seats.
 A photo ID will be needed for this transaction.

-If you have moved to a new address in Boston, please update your information at an FRC as soon as possible so that important information will continue to reach you.
+If you have moved to a new address in Boston, please update your information at a Welcome Center as soon as possible so that important information will continue to reach you.
 A parent/guardian photo ID and two new proofs of your new address will be necessary.

 Your child may stay at his/her current school.
 If your new address is still within the same assignment zone and your student rides a school bus to and from school, BPS Transportation will provide you with a new bus route once your address is updated.
 If your new address is in a different assignment zone, your student may continue at his/her current school if you agree to provide your own transportation to and from that school.
 BPS Transportation cannot provide cross-zone school bus service.

-If you cannot provide your own transportation to a now out-of-zone school, you will be able to choose new schools in your new assignment zone for your student at the FRC.
+If you cannot provide your own transportation to a now out-of-zone school, you will be able to choose new schools for your student at the BPS Welcome Center.

 We are still at our same address in Boston but would like to change schools.
 How do I transfer my student to another BPS school?